 Removing the cancer from the liver by surgery is the first line of treatment to be considered.
 In addition to staging, liver cancers are defined additionally by how they can be treated:

 The best long-term outcomes for patients with liver cancer are achieved when the tumor can be completely removed.
-When liver resection is not feasible, microwave ablation, which uses heat to destroy the cancer, is a very attractive alternative. - Boris Kuvshinoff, MD, MBA, Director, Liver and Pancreas Tumor Center
+When liver resection is not feasible, microwave ablation, which uses heat to destroy the cancer, is a very attractive alternative. - Boris Kuvshinoff, MD, MBA, Chief Medical Officer, Professor of Oncology

 Liver cancer surgery is highly complex and should be done only by hepatobiliary surgeons with extensive experience.
 Roswell Park is a high-volume center for both liver and pancreas surgery, and over the last seven years, the 30-day and in-hospital mortality for both liver and pancreas resection is less than 3 percent — better than the national average for this important quality measure.